SWittouck/urt_crs/README.md

 These analyses can be found in the folder src/family-level.

-We performed two types of analysis with the read counts aggregated on the family level:
+We performed two types of analyses with the read counts aggregated on the family level:

-* A compositional data analysis (CODA) to test for differential abundance between CRS and healthy control samples.
+* A compositional data analysis (CODA) to test for differential abundance of families between CRS and healthy control samples.
-* A differential abundance test on the relative abundances, specifically for the Lactoabacillus Genus Complex.
+* A differential abundance test for the Lactobacillus Genus Complex (our favourite bacteria) on the relative abundances.

 These analyses are reported in a manuscript that is currently being peer reviewed.